coldlabkaist/MovAl/README.md

 [4.
 Pose Estimation](https://github.com/coldlabkaist/MovAl/blob/main/tutorial/4_Pose_Estimation.md)

+## News
+**25.08.01.** MovAl v1.0.1 released
+- Improve YOLO inference UI.
+- Fix bugs related to video export and skeleton visualization settings.

+**25.07.16.** MovAl v1.0.0 released!

 ## Liscense
 MovAl basically follow the MIT license.
 We allows free use for academic/research purposes, but not for commercial purposes.
-We recommends using Cutie and YOLO as part of the pipeline.
+We recommends using Cutie and YOLO as part of our pipeline.
 The usage rights for each part follow the license of each program.
 - Cutie : https://github.com/hkchengrex/Cutie
 - YOLO : https://www.ultralytics.com/